mccbc/notes/reviewer_comments.md

 2. Figure 9: Give some physical intuition about what fluence is in the caption, e.g. steady state spatially integrated flow of radiation at a given frequency.
 Mention more about behavior of SS vs partial sum vs time-integrated in the caption, e.g. briefly explain uptick and oscillations.
 Also, it is a bit confusing that the axis does not go to zero.
 Perhaps you can use the range [0,30] to show no motion near the core (took me a second to understand why it was so high).

     - **A definition of the fluence has been added in the caption, as well as a reference to the equation where it is defined.
 We leave explanation of the behavior of the solutions to the body of the text, and reserve the caption for explaining what is shown.
-A note has been added explaining the starting value of the x-axis - we wish for the reader to focus on the behavior in the line wing and not be distracted by the solutions' odd behavior in the line core, where it is not expected to be correct.**
+A note has been added explaining the starting value of the x-axis - we wish for the reader to focus on the behavior in the line wing and not be distracted by the solutions' behavior in the line core, which is not spatially resolved by the number of modes used.**

 3. Figure 9: I believe you can provide a closed form expression for the purple curve.
 Please do so if it is simple, e.g. in principle this should be very similar to the J version from equations 81 and 90 of Lao & Smith (2020).